 Changes in weather patterns can affect the likelihood of drought in our region.
-Both El Niño and La Niña phases of the Southern Oscillation weather pattern can cause droughts around the country, however an El Niño pattern is more likely to cause droughts in the Waikato region.
-It has also been predicted that climate change will increase the frequency, severity and length of droughts.
+Both El Niño (external link) and La Niña (external link) phases of the Southern Oscillation weather pattern can cause droughts around the country, however an El Niño (external link) pattern is more likely to cause droughts in the Waikato region.
+It has also been predicted that climate change (external link) will increase the frequency, severity and length of droughts.

 What we are doing